Menu

 On April 3, the public can attend the first member showcase in the new location.
 “I feel really strongly about letting people show their work," says Stewart, who has acted as juror, curator, and critic for exhibitions at prominent galleries in the region.

 Bostick is coming to the end of his three- year term as president and is happy to hand off the SAA stronger than he found it.
 Some of that is due to hard work and some to the magic of Salem.
 In the meantime, the building also houses a small gallery just for Paul Nathan's work.
 “I think it s a win-win all around," says Nathan.
-"I see tills as an adventure.
+"I see this as an adventure.
 The more people you have, the more energy."

-September 2021 - Destination Salem Podcast Featuring Salem Arts Association and Artoberfest - Northshore Radio 104.9
+September 2021 - Destination Salem Podcast - Episode 13: Salem Arts Association - Northshore Radio 104.9

 March 2021 - Salem Arts Association Welcomes New Director and Artist in Residence - Creative Northshore